 Hugo-winning stories get reprinted, so it's brought in a lot of money over the years.
 It actually exists in two versions now -- a publisher was putting together a "young adult" anthology and wanted to include it, but had a problem with a scene involving bare-breasted women, so for an additional fee I allowed them to cut that bit.
 Both versions have been reprinted elsewhere.
-It's been adapted as a radio play (though I'm pretty sure it never aired), it was an e-book back when nobody knew what e-books were -- in fact, it outlived its first two e-book publishers, Mind's Eye Fiction and Alexandria Digital Literature.
+It's been adapted as a radio play (though I'm pretty sure it never aired), and released on audio.
+It was an e-book back when nobody knew what e-books were -- in fact, it outlived its first two e-book publishers, Mind's Eye Fiction and Alexandria Digital Literature.
 In 2018 Warner Brothers optioned it for a feature film, though there's no telling if that will ever actually get made.
 I've written other stories about Harry's now, as well.

 It was a lot of fun.
 I wish I could do it again.